From Backroads to Big Stages: The Red Clay Strays Story

 So they did what any music-starved, broke-as-a-busted-guitar-string band would do — they moved to the closest outer-limit they could find, just outside the fence, and listened hard.
 Couldn’t see much, but they sure could hear, and that was enough to light a little fire they’ve carried with them ever since.

-“And now this,” Brandon said, standing on The Wharf stage, looking out at the vast field of faces — their vast field of faces — packed into that seaside amphitheater, the very place they couldn’t afford to get into just a few years back.
+“And now this,” Brandon said, standing on The Wharf stage, looking out at the vast field of faces — their vast field of faces — packed into that gulf-side amphitheater, the very place they couldn’t afford to get into just a few years back.
 Maybe there were even some up-and-coming musicians in the outer limits, behind the fence that night, listening hard to the Strays and taking in lessons for their own climb.

 “Now this,” Brandon said, marveling at the thousands of faces turned toward him.